 Details

-It is assumed that the saturation of the speed exponentially depends on temperature: , where — this is the value of the Velocity saturation factor parameter, and — the value of the Velocity saturation temperature exponent parameter.
+It is assumed that the saturation of the speed exponentially depends on temperature: , where — this is the parameter value Velocity saturation factor, and — parameter value Velocity saturation temperature exponent.

 Dependencies

-To use this parameter, set the Parameterization parameter to Model temperature dependence.
+To use this parameter, set for the parameter Parameterization meaning Model temperature dependence.

 Default value